OSUDS231/osu-ds231-classroom-s2026-assignment-1-DS231-assignment-1/README.md

    - the length of a rectangle
    - the width of a rectangle
 3. Computes and prints:
-   - the area
+   - the area (rounded to 1 decimal place)
-   - the perimeter
+   - the perimeter (rounded to 1 decimal place)
-   - the length of the diagonal
+   - the length of the diagonal (rounded to 2 decimal place)

 ***Example output.*** When you run your program, the format should match the following:
 ```text